AliceNN-ucdenver/Iasa/career.md

-# You're the Hero of Your Own Career: Why Waiting for Someone Else to Write Your Story is Career Suicide
+# You're the Chosen One: Own Your Career Story Before Someone Else Writes It

 **Stop being the supporting character in your own professional life.**